 With those challenges in mind, let’s go check out some online fashion shops.

 The Iconic - Pure Player

 With most sites, first impressions count.
 That’s especially true for fashion sites, given what they sell.
-If the style of the website doesn’t grab you immediately, how’s the style of their fashion going to work?
+If the website style doesn’t grab you immediately, you wonder how the fashion style’s going to work.

 The Iconic home page

 Normally, this is best avoided, especially on longer pieces of text.
-But with a limited amount of text, it can create contrast and remain readable.
+But with a limited amount of text, it can create contrast and stay legible.